MathiasLorenz/Large_scale_project/Poisson/README.txt

 The Jacobi solver have been implemented into the jacobiSolver executable.

-Default call to the function will be as bellow, please be adviced mpiexec or mpirun must be used for all mpi versions.
+Default call to the function will be as bellow, please be adviced mpiexec or mpirun must be used for all mpi based versions.
 	> ./jacobiSolver METHOD NX NY NZ

 where: